Twins vs. Royals Player Props Betting Odds

 |0

-Bet on player props for Joey Gallo, Jose Miranda or other Twins players with DraftKings Sportsbook.
+Bet on player props for Byron Buxton, Jose Miranda or other Twins players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!